Baltimore Police Buttons Chronology

 After the Pratt street riot in 1861 Baltimore’s police were suspended by the occupying federal troops how overtook policing duties until they restored it to civil authorities in 1862.

-The post-Civil War version of these buttons have the actually makers make of the scovill Mfg Co of Waterbury Conn.
+The post-Civil War version of these buttons have the actual makers mark, or back-mark of the scovill Mfg Co of Waterbury Conn.
 The coat size examples and cuff size examples have a similar back-mark of Scovill Mfg Co Waterbury around an inner ring of concentric dots.
 The other main feature of these buttons is that the outer crimped rim on the buttons is much larger in size on both the coat and cuff examples than the earlier versions

 (photos needed of both examples)